OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadReclamationHDB/ReadReclamationHDB.md

 Additional functionality includes:

 *   When reading hour interval data, including NHour data: regardless of the requested input period, the time series that is read will have its start and end date/time set to actual date/time.
     This ensures that odd offsets such as hour 1 for 3Hour data will match the actual data.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Read Time Series***

 The following dialog is used to edit the command and illustrates the syntax of the command when reading "real" or "model" data using filters.